A Drawing of the Grave of Baby Rose Brand

-Reuven and Tola continued with Anders Army’ to Teheran.
-After a year Tola joined the “Teheran Children” group and came to Eretz Israel.
+Reuven and Tola continued with Anders Army’ to Tehran.
+After a year Tola joined the “Tehran Children” group and came to Eretz Israel.
 Reuven joined her later on.

 The couple settled in Eretz Israel, and in 1944 their son Jacob was born.
 They lived in the Plaza Hotel in Tel Aviv until it was bombed during the War of Independence, and then they moved to Kfar Saba where their two daughters, Malka and Margalit were born.